luben/zstd-jni/README.md

-**Zstd-jni** will track the development of **Zstd** and is currently based on version 0.4.0 without the compatibility support for the legacy formats (0.1, 0.2, 0.3).
-It supports the HighCompression modes.
+**Zstd-jni** will track the development of **Zstd** and is currently based on version 0.4.0 without the compatibility support for the legacy formats.

 **Zstd-jni** will not publish any pre-build artefacts until **Zstd** and these bindings are deemed stable.